SIGWROC/sigwroc/content/post/cccc-2023-events.md

 We put together a list of CCCC sessions that are related to WROC.
 Please contact either Chris Lindgren (lindgren@vt.edu) or Cara Marta Messina (cmessina@jsu.edu), if you’d like your panel added to the list.

 <hr>

-### J.23 Introduction to Open Fuego and Basic Coding—Learn to Work with Code to Create Multimodal Webtexts and Publish Them on GitHub

-This Engaged Learning Experience session will introduce participants to Open Fuego, a basic coding tool designed for the rhetoric and composition classroom (Quigley, 2022).
-The goal of this workshop is to introduce participants to the pedagogy of basic coding and give each a primer on how to use Open Fuego.
-Participants will also learn teaching best practices and sample assignment cycles.

-- **Where**: Room 4K (4th floor)
-- **When**: Saturday, 8:00–9:15 a.m.
-- **Speaker**: Stephen Quigley, University of Pittsburgh

 ### THURSDAY - 02/16/23